Olivia McDaniel: Club career

 McDaniel had played for the American club, So Cal Union FC, which is based in Temecula, California.
-After her stint in the 2023 FIFA Women's World Cup, she along her sister Chandler joined Stallion Laguna of the PFF Women's League.
+After her stint in the 2023 FIFA Women's World Cup, she along with her sister Chandler joined Stallion Laguna of the PFF Women's League.
 They left and went back to the United States after losing their debut match against La Salle.

 On March 7, 2024, McDaniel was announced at Campeonato Brasileiro de Futebol Feminino Série A1 side Santos, joining compatriot Reina Bonta.
 Despite overtaking Karen Hipólito in the starting eleven, she lost her spot to Kelly Chiavaro, and was released on July 12.

 McDaniel went back to Stallion Laguna for their participation in the 2024 PFF Women's Cup.
 The club won the title with McDaniel named as best goalkeeper.
-In the 2025 PFF Women's League, McDaniel scored the sole and winning goal in Stallion's game against Makati FC on June 2025.
+In the 2025 PFF Women's League, McDaniel scored the sole and winning goal in Stallion's game against Makati FC in June 2025.

 International career

 McDaniel made her debut with the Philippines women's national team at the 2021 AFC Women's Asian Cup Qualifiers, where she was subbed in near the end of the game.
 McDaniel has represented the Philippines at the 2022 AFC Women's Asian Cup qualifiers.
 She was part of the team which played in the historic quarterfinals match against Chinese Taipei which went on to a penalty shootout after a 1–1 draw.
 She saved two penalties by Taiwan and successfully made a penalty kick herself.
 As a result, the Philippines qualified for the 2023 FIFA Women's World Cup, the country's first ever World Cup, in both men and women's categories.

 She played as the first-string goalkeeper at the 2023 Women's World Cup.
 During the team's second group stage match against New Zealand, she made numerous key saves, including a critical save in the 93rd minute.
 As a result, McDaniel was named Player of the Match.

-Olivia McDaniel had her 50th international cap in July 2, 2025 during the Philippines 6–0 win against Cambodia in the 2026 AFC Women's Asian Cup qualifiers.
+Olivia McDaniel had her 50th international cap on July 2, 2025, during the Philippines 6–0 win against Cambodia in the 2026 AFC Women's Asian Cup qualifiers.